AlexandrArianne/library_AMeneses/README.md

 #### Delete Author

-- **Description**: Ask for a token to Update Author then generates a single use token.
+- **Description**: Ask for a token to Delete Author then generates a single use token.
 - **URL**: `http://localhost:8080/library/public/author/delete`
 - **Method**: ``POST``
 - **Body**: